-Relationship Centered Therapy for Youth, Families and Adults
+Nature-Based Therapy for Youth, Families & Adults

-Land Acknowledgment
+Land Acknowledgement

 I live and work on land that is the rightful homeland of the Clackamas, Cowlitz, Cayuse, Umatilla, and Walla Walla Native People who have always lived here and continue to do so.
 This land was forcefully taken by the U.S. government and continues to be occupied: it is held and sold as private property inhabited by and profiting settlers.
 I recognize my role in this settler colonial oppression and work toward unsettling this land.